 Step 4: Writing SEO Friendly Headings

 There are some rules you should follow when it comes to using headings and sub-headings for SEO friendly content.
-Firstly, you should only have one H1 (or heading 1) and this should be the title of your article.
+Firstly, you should only ever have one H1 (or heading 1) and this should be the title of your article.
 The H1 should include your chosen keyword like we mentioned above.

 Headings should be used in a hierarchical mode.
 The title of the post is the H1 tag.
-The following section heading which tells readers what the post is about should have an H2 tag and the subsections should use a H3 tag.
+The following section heading, which tells readers what the post is about, should have an H2 tag and the subsections should use a H3 tag.